TUCSON DOMESTIC VIOLENCE ATTORNEY

 • In Arizona, domestic violence is defined broadly.
 DV is a "tag" added to a specific list of charges, such as assault and disorderly conduct, when there is, for example, a past or current intimate or family relationship.
 This includes spouses, domestic partners, individuals in dating relationships, cohabitants, and most extended family members.
 At Taylor Law Group, we have in-depth knowledge and understanding of the complex DV laws, and we use our expertise to safeguard your rights and provide the best possible defense to obtain the best possible outcome for you and your family.

 • Tucson, like the rest of Arizona, has robust laws and resources addressing domestic violence, governed by state statutes and augmented by local ordinances and rules.
 These laws aim to protect victims while holding offenders accountable.
-At Taylor Law Group, we stay updated on these provisions so that we can offer informed and effective top-rated Domestic Violence defense representation.
+At Taylor Law Group, we stay updated on these provisions so that we can offer informed and effective Tucson Domestic Violence defense representation.

 • Arizona courts can issue conditions of release orders in domestic violence cases: orders which restrict personal and family contact, restrict return to a specific location, restrict your 2nd Amendment rights, make you a prohibited possessor of guns, and can even affect your ability to return home again.
 Courts can also issue civil orders called Orders of Protection and Injunctions Against Harassment (which we also handle) if someone asks for such an order.
 All of these types of orders restrict an alleged abuser’s contact with an alleged victim and with protected parties (like children) in order to prevent harm.
 Our team is well-versed in navigating the complexities of filing, interpreting, contesting, modifying, or sometimes even enforcing these orders, ensuring our clients’ rights are protected and their voices heard.